Gaussian processes: inference#

 """

-Gaussian Process prior with a Numpyro model.
+Gaussian Process prior with a Numpyro model

-- x (jax.numpy.ndarray): Input data points of shape (n, d), where n is the number of points and d is the number of dimensions.
+- x (jax.numpy.ndarray): input data points of shape (n, d), where n is the number of points and d is the number of dimensions

-- kernel_func (function): Kernel function to use.
-Default is rbf_kernel.
+- kernel_func (function): kernel function to use

 """